marrow16/valix/README.md

   * Check the property value against constraints (specified in `PropertyValidator.Constraints`)
   * If the property value is an object or array (and `PropertyValidator.ObjectValidator` is specified) - check the value using the validator (see top of this process)

 The validator does **_not_** stop on the first problem it finds - it finds all problems and returns them as a list (slice) of 'violations'.
-Each violation has a message plus the name and path of the property that failed.
+Each violation has a message along with the name and path of the property that failed.
 However, custom constraints can be defined that will either stop the entire validation or cease further validation constraints on the current property

-Valix comes with a rich set of common constraints (see [Common Constraints](#common-constraints))

 ## Examples